mc-mc111/RTGS-Style-AI-Analyst/outputs/insights/insight_report.md

 **Visualization:**
 ![Top 15 Sum of 'units' by 'circle'](insight_4_group_by_summary.png)

-**Recommendation:**  Concentrate expansion and support strategies on the Bhadradri Kothagudem circle, given its significantly higher number of units (136016) compared to other circles, to maintain service quality and prevent oversaturation.
+**Recommendation:**  Prioritize resource allocation and infrastructure development in the Bhadradri Kothagudem circle, given its significantly larger number of units (136016) compared to other circles.

 ### Distribution of 'load'
 > **Question:** *What is the distribution of load across different areas?*